 Do I have to have a Driver's License or sign a waiver to race?

 - Drivers do not have to have a driver's license, but if we do suspect a false age or name given we will require a drivers license.
 Every racer must sign a waiver.
 If the racer is under the age of 18 years old, a parent or guardian must be present to sign the waiver for them in person.
 If we did not require a parent/guardian in person we would have 15 – to 17-year-olds signing forms in the parking lot every day and there is no way for us to discern between those forms and ones signed by parents other than in person.

 Can I bring my own helmet?

 - Absolutely.
 It must be a full-face Snell/DOT approved with visor, and dirt helmets must have goggles with Lexan lenses.
-Street helmets must include a face shield, and any motocross-style helmets must also be worn with the rider’s own goggles with Lexan lenses.
+Street helmets must include a face shield and chin protection, and any motocross-style helmets must also be worn with the rider’s own goggles with Lexan lenses.
 If the certification sticker has been removed from the helmet surface, it will not be allowed.